openhab/org.openhab.binding.zwave/doc/widom/wds_0_0.md

 ### Switch

-Switch the power on and off
+Switch the power on and off.

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Electric meter (watts)

-Indicates the instantaneous power consumption
+Indicates the instantaneous power consumption.

 The ```meter_watts``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Switch 1

-Switch the power on and off
+Switch the power on and off.

 The ```switch_binary1``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Electric meter (watts) 1

-Indicates the instantaneous power consumption
+Indicates the instantaneous power consumption.

 The ```meter_watts1``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Switch 2

-Switch the power on and off
+Switch the power on and off.

 The ```switch_binary2``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Electric meter (watts) 2

-Indicates the instantaneous power consumption
+Indicates the instantaneous power consumption.

 The ```meter_watts2``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.